 This is a 5 day yoga and walking residential for young people doing their Gold Duke of Edinburgh’s award.
 During the week we practise yoga postures (asanas), breathing awareness (pranayama) and meditation.
 There is an introduction to the philosophy and history of yoga.
 The practice is based on Patanjali’s 8-limbs of yoga.
-As the retreat is located in the heart of the Brecon Beacons, we go for walks each day and spend time in the hills, mountains and valleys around us.
+As the retreat is located within Dartmoor, we go for walks each day and spend time in the hills, moorland and valleys around us.

 Each day starts with an early morning yoga class before breakfast.
-After breakfast we head out for a walk in the Brecon Beacons, for example up Pen y Fan, the highest mountain in South Wales or to Sgwd Yr Eira, one of the spectacular waterfalls in this area or in another beautiful location nearby.
+After breakfast we head out for a walk.
 There is a yoga class later in the day and an evening gathering and meditation.
 During the retreat there is time to relax and get to know other participants.
 You will work in a group to carry out the day to day tasks of preparing food and clearing away afterwards, which is a very rewarding part of the retreat and the practice of karma yoga.